House League Program

 The change is designed to promote player skill development by increasing the amount of time each player touches, passes, and shoots the puck.
-(For a full explanation of the Hockey Canada policy, visit the OWHA’s website.)
+For a full explanation of the Hockey Canada policy, visit the OWHA’s website.

 House League Goalie Policy